evmos/evmos/x/erc20/spec/03_state_transitions.md

 2. Check if conversion is allowed for the pair, sender and recipient
     - global parameter is enabled
     - token pair is enabled
-    - sender tokens are not vesting
+    - sender tokens are not vesting (checked in the bank module)
-    - recipient address is not blacklisted
+    - recipient address is not blocklisted
-3. If Coin is a native Cosmos Coin  && Token Owner is `ModuleAccount`
+3. If Coin is a native Cosmos Coin and Token Owner is `ModuleAccount`
     1. Escrow Cosmos coin by sending them to the erc20 module account
-    2. Call `mint()` ERC20 tokens from the `ModuleAccount` address
-    3. Send minted Tokens to recipient address
+    2. Call `mint()` ERC20 tokens from the `ModuleAccount` address and send minted tokens to recipient address
 4. Check if token balance increased by amount

 #### 1.2 ERC20 to Coin

 1. User submits a `ConvertERC20` Tx
 2. Check if conversion is allowed for the pair, sender and recipient (see [1.1 Coin to ERC20](#11-coin-to-erc20))
-3. If token is a ERC20 && Token Owner is `ModuleAccount`
+3. If token is a ERC20 and Token Owner is `ModuleAccount`
     1. Call `burnCoins()` on ERC20 to burn ERC20 tokens from the user balance
     2. Send Coins (previously escrowed, see [1.1 Coin to ERC20](#11-coin-to-erc20)) from module to the recipient address.
 4. Check if